stryngs/piCopilot/README.md

     * Clear the cache in history as a workaround.

 ### Contacting support
-For help with any of the steps or to inquire how piCopilot can support your integration needs for unmanned systems, please contact us via email:
+For help with any of the steps or to inquire how piCopilot can support your integration needs for unmanned systems, please contact via email:
 ```
 support [at] configitnow.com
 ```